From ZK-first to AT Protocol — our path to DDS

 Ephemeral identities ("Guest" accounts)

-Deliberation tools often have one-off participants: people who arrive via a shared link, vote on a few statements, and leave — without ever creating an account.
+Deliberation tools often have one-off participants: people who arrive via a shared link, vote on a few statements, and leave — without ever creating an account or verifying any credential.
 This is especially common during events or within closed communities.
 Minimizing friction for these users matters.
-We also need to support credential-gated participation (Zupass event tickets) and imported data from external sources: existing pol.is conversations, third-party consultation tools like LLM-based listening platforms, or social media APIs.
+We also need to support ticket-gated participation (using Zupass) and imported data from external sources: existing pol.is conversations, third-party consultation tools like LLM-based listening platforms, or social media APIs.

 AT Protocol's PDS model — which gives us Labelers, Firehose, and schema enforcement — also makes throwaway identities more expensive.
-How to handle this gracefully is an open design question for DDS: whether to use managed did:plc accounts even for guests (simpler moderation, but heavyweight), did:key "soft accounts" within the lexicon data (lightweight, but harder to upgrade and second-class in the AT Protocol ecosystem), or some hybrid.
+How to handle this gracefully is an open design question for DDS: whether to use managed did:plc accounts even for guests (fully integrated in the protocol, notably with moderation tools such as Ozone, but heavyweight), did:key "soft accounts" within the lexicon data (lightweight but harder to upgrade and second-class in the AT Protocol ecosystem), or some hybrid.

 The Decentralized Deliberation Standard